mach3-software/MaCh3-PythonUtils/README.md

 # MachineLearningMCMC

-Very simple tool for predicting likelihoods from Markov Chains Using ML tools.
+Very simple tool for analysing MCMC.
 Currently only accepts chains where all variables are saved within a ROOT TTree.

 # Setup
 Setup is relatively simple.
 The recommended way of running this is using a virtual environment